Cause and effects of Tennis Elbow

 When talking about tennis elbow, it’s hard not to mention “Golfer’s Elbow.”
 In this article, we will address both to make things more transparent.
 Far too often we have had patient referring to their golfer‘s elbow as a tennis elbow and vice versa.
 It may not be their fault, golfers are now developing tennis elbow, and that has confused the athletes, and surprisingly some in healthcare have had their fair share of errors.

-You can Get a Tennis Elbow, Even if you Don’t Play Tennis
+You can Get an Elbow Pain Even if you Don’t Play Tennis

 Yes, that is correct, you don’t have to be a tennis or badminton player to get a tennis elbow.
 Tennis elbow is an injury to structures on the outer aspect of the elbow.
 Any strenuous activity can cause damage or irritation to the muscles, tendons, and ligaments of the forearm, near the outer or lateral aspect of the elbow joint.